robillardstudio/Paperwork/README.md

 ___

 *Note: Paperwork was first based on [P5.js](https://p5js.org).
-In the later stage of developpement, we replaced it with [paper.js](http://paperjs.org), which proved to be much more functionnal.*
+In the later stage of developpement, we replaced it with [paper.js](http://paperjs.org), which proved to be much more robust.*

 ## For development